imbottlebird/aml-nlp-project/README.md

 * BERT (a contextual language model) outperformed other models by a large margin

 ### Text Summarization:
-* Based on the reviews of 70 businesses with human-generated summaries for benchmark analysis.
+* Based on the reviews of 70 businesses (8 reviews each) with human-generated summaries for benchmark analysis.

 **Model Evaluation**